eksctl-io/eksctl/README.md

 # eksctl

+> ***CURRENT STATE: EAERLY PROTOTYPE***

 What is `eksctl`?
 It's a simple CLI tool for creating EKS cluster, for most common use-cases.

 It's inspired by `kubectl`, and one of the goals of the project is to implement a Cluster API controller for EKS.

-It is not inteded to be a like-for-like alternative to `kops` or `kubeadm`, but it could in the future incorporate either of those tools (or become part of either).
+It is not inteded to be a like-for-like alternative to well-established community tools (`kops`, `kubicorn`, `kubeadm`).

-It's aimed to be compliant with GitOps mode, and can be used as part GitOps toolkit!

-For example, you can use `eksctl apply --cluster-config dev-cluster.yaml`, or run as a controller inside of another cluster.
+However, the intention is to work well with other popular tools.

+## Developer use-case

-It should suffice to install a cluster for development with just one line of code, e.g. `eksctl create cluster dev-cluster --network=weave --addons=codebuild-tbd`.
+It should suffice to install a cluster for development with just a single command, here are some examples.

-more examples...

-> ***THIS IS FOR INTERNAL USE ONLY***
-> #### What is the purpsose of this?
->
-> We may release some version of this to the public, but most of the thing you see here will be reviewed,
-> so when you read this please don't try to review every detail of the presentation.
->
-> #### What do we have here?
->
-> Right now we have a very naive CLI solution, it's implemented in bash and I only spent one evening doing
-> it, but it kind of does the job (in the most naive sense).
-> We had to do this quickly, before EKS preview access is shut down.
-So we know the steps to make it work.
->
-> It exists in oder to:
-> a) document (as code) current steps required to create an EKS cluster
-> b) help us discuss CLI solution show and find the best route for a GA implementation
-> c) help us consider how CLI solution shown can be translated to a Weave Cloud feature

-Create an EKS cluster with one command, not dozens:
+To create a cluster with default configurations (2 `m4.large` nodes), run"

 ```
-./create-cluster.sh
+eksctl create cluster dev-cluster
 ```

-This tool wraps multiple CloudFormation steps into one, offering user a few most useful parameters, without exposing some of the less useful parameters.
+It supposrts many popular addons, including:

+* Weave Net: `eksctl create cluster dev-cluster --networking=weave`
+* Helm: `eksctl create cluster dev-cluster --addons=helm`
+* AWS CI tools (CodeCommit, CodeBuild, ECR): `eksctl create cluster dev-cluster --addons=aws-ci`
+* AWS CodeStar: `eksctl create cluster dev-cluster --addons=aws-codestar`
+* Weave Scope and Flux: `eksctl create cluster dev-cluster --addons=weave-scope,weave-flux`

+You can combine any or all of these.

+You can also add any of these addons after you create a cluster with `eksctl addons install <addon>...`.

+## `eksctl` and GitOps

+Just like `kubectl`, `eksclt` is aimed to be compliant with GitOps model, and can be used as part GitOps toolkit!

+For example, you can use `eksctl apply --cluster-config production-cluster.yaml`.

+You can also use `eksctld`, which you'd normaly run aa controller inside of another cluster and manage multiple clusters.

 ## Current Design (prototype)